“Evolve helped me move me out of my comfort zone. It got me doing work that I care deeply about but had only thought about until now.”

 Evolve: Re-igniting Self & Community engages people 50+ in making a difference.
 It helps you focus your energies, build your skills and connect with a network of like-minded people who want to make a difference.

-In just eight days—one day a month—you will expand your horizons and, just possibly, change your life:
+In just eight days—over a number of months—you will expand your horizons and, just possibly, change your life:

 - (Re) discover purpose